basvanwesting/genetic-algorithm/README.md

 * Add factor parameter between best_fitness_score_mean and duration_mean_subsec_micros in meta/fitness
 * Add DiscreteGenotype back in for user defined Gene
 * Make fitness/simple_sum generic
+* fix issues where population_size is smaller then tournament_size etc..
+* fix issues where population_size is 1 in crossover without keep parents (=> empty population)

 ## REJECTED TODO
 * Make permutation_factory return an iterator instead of a vec => no interface by population